Berry (botany): History

 Cucurbit berries or pepos, particularly from Cucurbita and Lagenaria, are the earliest plants known to be domesticated – before 9,000–10,000 BP in the Americas, and probably by 12,000–13,000 BP in Asia.
 Peppers were domesticated in Mesoamerica by 8,000 BP.
 Many other early cultivated plants were also berries by the strict botanical definition, including grapes, domesticated by 8,000 BP and known to have been used in wine production by 6,000 BP.

 Bananas were first domesticated in Papua New Guinea and Southeast Asia.
 Archaeological and palaeoenvironmental evidence at Kuk Swamp in the Western Highlands Province of Papua New Guinea suggests that banana cultivation there goes back to at least 7,000 BP, and possibly to 10,000 BP.

 The history of cultivated citrus fruit remains unclear, although some recent research suggests a possible origin in Papuasia rather than continental southeast Asia.
 Chinese documents show that mandarins and pomelos were established in cultivation there by around 4,200 BP.

 Commercial production

 According to FAOSTAT data, in 2013 four of the five top fruit crops in terms of world production by weight were botanical berries.
 The other was a pome (apples).

 According to FAOSTAT, in 2001, bananas (including plantains) and citrus comprised over 25% by value of the world's exported fruits and vegetables, citrus fruits being more valuable than bananas.
 Export quantities of fruit are not entirely comparable with production quantities, since slightly different categories are used.
 The top five fruit exports by weight in 2012 are shown in the table below.
-The top two places are again occupied by bananas and citrus.
+Bananas and citrus occupy the top two places.